Lande21/RolandeU.github.io/README.md

 I Dedicate this semester to you LORD :) did quiz and got a B!

-- Got my new lappy, May GOD Bless my work!new opportunities knocking...
+- Got my new lappy, M
 I went on a walk 💚💚💚💚